 You know the feeling when you finish an awesome movie, or a book, and you absolutely can’t wait to discuss it with someone?
 Of course you do – it’s a pretty common feeling.
 But for me, it’s often a little more challenging to find someone to lend me an ear, as the majority of the books I read, podcasts I listen to, or videos I watch are self-help & psychology ones.
 It’s not exactly riveting to everyone.
 Sure, I have friends and family that will afford me the basic courtesy to smile for a few minutes, or throw in an obligatory “Oh, that’s neat”.
 But ultimately, they will be itching to change the conversation, and certainly won’t be asking me any follow-up questions.

 Which is fair.
 It would be like someone trying to talk to me about their new car.
-I would nod politely, but if you tried to discuss the engine, the horsepower, or any of the technical aspects my eyes would start to glaze over and the nodding would quickly turn into nodding off.
+I would nod politely, but if you tried to discuss the engine, the horsepower, or any of the technical aspects my eyes would start to glaze over.
 It’s just not something that interests me, nor would I have anything to contribute.
 I get it.

 But sometimes, just sometimes, I wish I had someone who would want me to elaborate on a personal development goal, ask me a follow-up question when I tried to talk about incorporating mindfulness into my day, or better yet – tell me that they would love to watch/read/listen to what I was raving about.